 - 1) Contractor to provide experienced managers, and supervisors with the technical and administrative abilities needed to meet contract requirements. - 2) Contractor shall cooperate to resolve problems, attend meetings (as applicable) and maintain communication to assure satisfactory resolution. - 3) The contractor shall submit proposals that accurately represented the work required. - 4) The CDB will evaluate the implementation plans for utilizing "fast track" procedures this project.
-Offeror must demonstrate a suitable understanding of the process and adequately address any anticipated risks associated with Design-build processes. - 5) The proposal shall demonstrate adequate office capabilities for ensuring proper administration of a project of this magnitude and complexity. - 6) The extent of the offeror's office capabilities for using BIM (Building Information Modeling), specifically REVIT, and other forms of automation on this project as well as capabilities for project scheduling will be considered.
+Offeror must demonstrate a suitable understanding of the process and adequately address any anticipated risks associated with Design-build processes. - 5) Design-Build Team to successfully manage the LEED process and provide value to the client.
+Of particular importance is the utilization of integrative design process to meet sustainability goals. - 6) The proposal shall demonstrate adequate office capabilities for ensuring proper administration of a project of this magnitude and complexity. - 7) The extent of the offeror's office capabilities for using BIM (Building Information Modeling), specifically REVIT, and other forms of automation on this project as well as capabilities for project scheduling will be considered.